Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Some Irreducible Components of Graham's Fibers in Type

 \columnbreak

 $Y_P^{Std}$= \ytableausetup{centertableaux} \begin{ytableau} 1 & 2 \\ 3 & 4 \\ 5 \end{ytableau} ,\\

 \end{multicols} and $\w= (1\ 3\ 2\ 5)$.\\ \end{example}

 Let us call any two adjacent boxes in the same row of a labelled diagram a \textit{pair} and use the notation $(i|j)$ to mean a pair where the label in the left box is $i$ and the label in the right one is $j$.
 We can use the above labellings of $Y_P$ to form nilpotent matrices by placing a $1$ in the $i$th row and $j$th column for every pair $(i|j)$ in the labelled diagram and by filling the remaining entries with $0$'s.
-(In other words, this is the sum of all $E_{i,j}$ where $(i|j)$ is a pair.)
-Let $M^{Std}$ be the matrix obtained this way from $Y_P^{Std}$, and note that $M^{Std}$ is the matrix of $x$ with respect to $V'$.
-The matrix $M^{Tym}$ obtained from $Y_P^{Tym}$ is not in Jordan canonical form, but there is a basis $\widehat{V}$ for which $M^{Tym}$ is the matrix of $x$ with respect to $\widehat{V}$.
-In fact, $\widehat{V} = \{ v'_{\w^{-1}(1)}, v'_{\w^{-1}(2)}, ..., v'_{\w^{-1}(n+1)} \}$ where $\sigma$ is the permutation described previously.
+(In other words, this is the sum of all elementary matrices $E_{i,j}$ where $(i|j)$ is a pair.)
+The matrix obtained this way from $Y_P^{Std}$ is $x$.
+The matrix $\overline{x}$ obtained this way from $Y_P^{Tym}$ is not in Jordan canonical form typically, but rather what Tymoczko calls \textit{highest form}.
+Furthermore, $\overline{x} = \sigma\cdot x$ where the action is conjugation by the appropriate permutation matrix.